Skip to content

 Resolved Questions

-Why retain-on-failure rather than transactional rollback?
+Why rollback-on-failure rather than retain?

 Why mandatory audit, not opt-in per territory?